 The sympatholytic action of clonidine may worsen sinus node dysfunction and atrioventricular (AV) block, especially in patients taking other sympatholytic drugs.
 There are post-marketing reports of patients with conduction abnormalities and/or taking other sympatholytic drugs who developed severe bradycardia requiring IV atropine, IV isoproterenol and temporary cardiac pacing while taking clonidine.

-Administration of clonidine hydrochloride USP should be continued to within four hours of surgery and resumed as soon as possible thereafter.
+Perioperative Use: Administration of clonidine hydrochloride tablets should be continued to within four hours of surgery and resumed as soon as possible thereafter.
 Blood pressure should be carefully monitored during surgery and additional measures to control blood pressure should be available if required.

 Since patients may experience a possible sedative effect, dizziness, or accommodation disorder with use of clonidine, caution patients about engaging in activities such as driving a vehicle or operating appliances or machinery.
 Also, inform patients that this sedative effect may be increased by concomitant use of alcohol, barbiturates, or other sedating drugs.

-Monitor heart rate in patients receiving clonidine concomitantly with agents known to affect sinus node function or AV nodal conduction, e.g. digitalis, calcium channel blockers and beta-blockers.
-Sinus bradycardia resulting in hospitalization and pacemaker insertion has been reported in association with the use of clonidine concomitantly with diltiazem or verapamil.
+Monitor heart rate in patients receiving clonidine concomitantly with agents known to affect sinus node function or AV nodal conduction, e.g., digitalis calcium channel blockers, and betablockers.
+Sinus bradycardia resulting hospitalization and pacemaker insertion has been reported in association with the use of clonidine concomitantly with diltiazem or verapamil.

 Amitriptyline in combination with clonidine enhances the manifestation of corneal lesions in rats (see Toxicology).